mppmu/qmc/README.md

 Example `9_boost_minimal_demo` demonstrates how to instantiate the qmc with a non-standard type (`boost::multiprecision::cpp_bin_float_quad`), to compile this example you will need the `boost` library available on your system.

-**Do you apply an integral transform to make my integrand periodic on [0,1], can I use another one?**

-TODO?

-**How does the performance of this code compare to other integration libraries (e.g. CUBA, NIntegrate)?**

-TODO - see our paper

-**Can I call your code in a similar manner to CUBA routines?
-Can I call your code from FORTRAN and Mathematica?**

-TODO

-**Can I call your code from python?**

-TODO

 ## Authors

 * Sophia Borowka (@sborowka)